hpe-storage/python-hpedockerplugin/docs/share_usage.md

 ```

 ## Limitations / Known Issues
+1. There can be a maximum of 256 NFS volumes that can be created using
+   Docker volume plugin due to the limit imposed by 3PAR
-1. All the operations must be performed sequentially.
+2. All the operations must be performed sequentially.
 E.g. concurrent creation
    of multiple shares can lead to ETCD lock failures.
-2. When block related configuration parameters are used inadvertently in file
+3. When block related configuration parameters are used inadvertently in file
    driver configuration or vice-versa, it does not result in any error - the
    plugin simply ignores it.
 Eg: snapcpg, a block configuration parameter,
    when used in file driver configuration, it is ignored.
-3. When two backend sections are identically defined, even then each backend
+4. When two backend sections are identically defined, even then each backend
    is treated differently and results in having their individual default FPGs
    when default share creation is done using both the backends.
+5. While using dynamic provisioning with Kubernetes, after creating SC
+   and PVC, it is recommended that the user inspects the NFS volume for
+   it to become AVAILABLE.
+It's only after this, POD creation should be
+   initiated.
+Otherwise, POD describe may show warning messages indicating
+   that mount has failed.
+6. While using static provisioning with Kubernetes, actual NFS volume
+   does not get created on 3PAR immediately after creating PV and PVC.
+   It is when the user initiates POD creation that the NFS volume
+   creation happens at the backend.
+During this creation process, the
+   NFS volume is in CREATING state and hence there is a delay before
+   POD moves to running state.
+Describing the POD would reveal this